dfinity/wg-identity-authentication/topics/icrc_34_get_delegation.md

 Signers **COULD** give users the choice to authenticate with their relying party specific identifier instead of accounts (if available).

-Relying parties **SHOULD** remove targets if they want to isolate users from the rest of the ecosystem.
+Relying parties **MUST** remove targets if they want to be guaranteed to receive a Relying Party delegation.

 ## Method